cran/bioacoustics/README.md

 It can be subdivided into three main components:

 * Read, extract data (not yet implemented), display, and write Zero-Crossing files.
-* Stand-alone tools to convert or resample MP3, WAV, and WAC files.
+* Stand-alone tools to convert MP3, WAV, and WAC files.
 * Read, display, MP3, WAV or WAC files, filter, and extract automatically acoustic features.